 - 2) Could waste materials enter ground or surface waters?
-If so, generally describe.
-No - Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, generally describe. - Stormwater runoff can contain sediments, oils, and metals.
+The stormwater collection system will be designed in accordance with the Stormwater management manual for Eastern Washington. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.